m-reuter/ha-addons/pyhpsu2mqtt/README.md

 ### jobs (list of dict)

-pyHPSU jobs are commands that are passed to the heat pump in regular intervalls to read values and report back to MQTT.
+pyHPSU jobs are commands that are passed to the heat pump in regular intervals to read values and report back to MQTT.
 These jobs must be entered as a list of dictionaries as command and interval pairs, for example:

 ```